-- 1. Governance: ATLAS' board and management functions have designated roles in overseeing, implementing, and monitoring the assessment and management of climate risk and opportunities as described in section 1. - 2.
+- 1. Governance: ATLAS' board and management functions have designated roles in overseeing, implementing, and monitoring the assessment and management of climate risk and opportunities as described in Section 1. - 2.
 Strategy: ATLAS' financial modelling identifies climate risks and opportunities over the short, medium, and long term.
 Specific climate-related scenarios in addition to the base case are incorporated into this analysis.
 Further details are included in Appendix B. - 3.
 Risk management: ATLAS has developed a proprietary risk management framework for the monitoring of climate risks.
 Additional details of the outputs of this process are included in Appendix B. - 4.
 Metrics and targets: As part of its net zero commitments, ATLAS has set targets for its GHG emissions.
-Its risk management process also sets constraints around acceptable risks under different climate-related scenarios (set out in section 4).
+Its risk management process also sets constraints around acceptable risks under different climate-related scenarios (set out in Section 3 and Appendix B).

-2.2 Net Zero commitment - NZAM Initiative
+2.2 Net Zero commitment - Net Zero Asset Managers initiative

-ATLAS was a founding signatory of the Net Zero Asset Manager's Paris Aligned Investment Initiative ("PAII") in December 2020.
+ATLAS was a founding signatory of the NZAM Paris Aligned Investment Initiative in December 2020.
 This initiative is sponsored by the Institutional Investors Group on Climate Change ("IIGCC") and five other global investor alliances.
 ATLAS has committed to achieving net zero emissions across all its investments by 2050 and has set an interim 2030 target to align with this goal, as follows:

-Greenhouse gas emissions (NZAM Commitment 1):
+Greenhouse Gas emissions (NZAM Commitment 1):

-- Total ATLAS portfolio Scope 1 & 2 emissions reduction target of 65.4% by 2030 compared to 2019 levels with a minimum reduction of 39.2% measured on an EVIC per unit investment basis. - The 39.2% minimum reduction is derived from the Paris Agreement Well-Below 2 Degrees target and the equivalent 'Below 2 Degrees Scenario' established by the Science Based Targets initiative, "SBTi". - The 65.4% target reduction is based on the SBTi's 1.5C scenario pathway.
+- Total ATLAS portfolio Scope 1 & 2 emissions reduction target of 65% by 2030 compared to 2019 levels with a minimum reduction of 39% measured on an EVIC per unit investment basis. - The 39% minimum reduction is derived from the Paris Agreement Well-Below 2 Degrees target and the equivalent Below 2 Degrees Scenario established by the Science Based Targets initiative ("SBTi"). - The 65% target reduction is based on the SBTi's 1.5 degrees scenario pathway.